 AST 1210L

-This course focuses on the design, foundation and operation of automotive brake systems.
-Topics include diagnosis and repair of traditional, anti-lock brake and traction control systems.
-Students will acquire knowledge of hydraulic systems, disc/drum machining and scan tool usage.
-At the end of the class, students will be able to take the ASE A5 test.
+This course focuses on the design and operation of automotive brake systems.
+Topics include diagnosis and repair of traditional foundation brakes, anti-lock brake and traction control systems.
+Students will learn the hydraulic systems, brake boosters, disc/drum machining and scan tool usage.
+This course prepares students to take the ASE A5 certification exam.
+To be eligible to earn a grade in this course, students must complete a minimum of 85% of the required lecture and lab hours.
 15 hours of lecture and 90 hours of lab are required.

 Prerequisite(s):